impascoe/weatherwise-cli/submission/PROMPTING.md

 ## 5. Before/After Examples

-See `resources/before-after-example.md` for detailed before/after code comparisons and prompting strategies, including:
+Detailed before/after code comparisons and prompting strategies are documented within the AI conversation logs in the `ai-conversations/` folder.
+These logs show:
 - Initial basic function for weather retrieval
 - Prompting for improvements (error handling, validation, documentation)
 - Final robust function with all requested features